This is Post 7 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found here.

 There is a particular social dynamic to do with the pressures on Buddhist monastic communities that has strongly influenced, and I would say, distorted, the way that ‘Mindfulness’ has often been practised.
 It is an unfortunate social reality that monks and nuns that are supported by a lay community, have a need to to ‘earn their keep’ – to justify their ongoing economic support by the host community.
 Because of this, there is a need for monastics ‘to be seen to be doing something’.
 There has even been a need to make the practice of Mindfulness seem like a unusual activity that requires enormous effort, and many years of special training, when it is actually a completely natural activity – and is best conceived as a very relaxed approach to experiencing in which we ‘rest as’ or ‘relax back into’ Consciousness, either in sitting meditation, or in the midst of activities.

-All this has contributed enormously to the confusion around the practice of Mindfulness and the way it has been conceptualised, so much so that I generally avoid the term – preferring the more descriptive term ‘resting as Consciousness’.
-The practice that the Buddha taught and that we now call mindfulness is a very subtle practice and very difficult to teach or describe.
+All this has contributed enormously to the confusion around the practice of Mindfulness and the way it has been conceptualised, so much so that I find myself having to avoid the term – preferring the more descriptive term ‘resting as Consciousness’.
+The practice that the Buddha taught, and that we now call mindfulness, is a very subtle practice and very difficult to teach or describe.

 Tentatively, we can say that Mindfulness can be characterised as a form of diffuse, inclusive, and balanced attention that includes Consciousness itself whilst also attending to the internal and external objects of Consciousness.
 It involves a sense that Consciousness is the space in which experiencing is happening, so that we give primacy, or at least equal weight, to Consciousness, in the perceptual process.
 The state of inward alignment and inward attention that the Buddha was advocating certainly cannot be achieved simply by increasing the intensity of awareness that we bring to the objects of our perceptions, as is often suggested.